 Snorkel at Manta Point

 Manta Point in Komodo National Park is one of the best spots in the world to get in the water with these magnificent creatures.
 The active currents here attract the manta rays and it is possible to drift along with these creatures graciously swimming around you.
 You’ll also get to see beautiful coral, loads of colourful fish and if you’re lucky a turtle of two will glide past to say hello.
 So grab your snorkel and GoPro for those epic Manta selfies, jump in the water and get a glimpse of this incredible underwater paradise.
-The prefect place for diving and snorkeling.
+It’s the prefect place for diving and snorkeling.

 Hike Gili Lawa